-The 2014 Community Health Needs Assessment identified food insecurity as one of the top social/economic needs in the region’s Community Health Improvement Plan (CHIP).
+The 2014 Community Health Needs Assessment identified food insecurity as one of the top social and economic needs in the region’s Community Health Improvement Plan (CHIP).

 The Columbia Gorge Health Council (Coordinated Care Organization) and One Community Health, (the region’s federally qualified health center) conducted a survey in 2015 specific to food insecurity.
 With more than 2,000 responses from throughout the region, this survey demonstrated that one in three residents worry about running out of food, and one in five miss meals.

 In a region that has relied on the agriculture industry for more than a century, this level of hunger is disconcerting.
 An informal group of Columbia Gorge community members approached Oregon Solutions in late 2015, and following an Oregon Solutions assessment, Governor Kate Brown officially designated this effort an Oregon Solutions project in a March 29, 2016, letter.

 Governor Brown appointed Ken Bailey (Vice-President and Shareholder, Orchard View Farms and a Governor’s Regional Solutions Committee member) and Mark Thomas (Director of Mission Integration and Spiritual Care, Providence Hood River Memorial Hospital) as co-conveners to lead a team of producers, distributors, social service agencies, health care providers and community members to create a coalition to cooperatively decrease hunger and increase access to quality food throughout the Columbia River Gorge.
 Inherent to these goals was strengthening the entire Columbia Gorge food system from producers to consumers.

 The coalition committed to working together through the work group structure.
 Gorge Grown Food Network successfully secured grant funding for a half-time coalition program manager position.
 Liz Oberhausen, formerly of Oregon Solutions, was hired.
 Now that the Oregon Solutions phase has ended, she will be the lead staff person for the coalition.